-Deliver your recreation vehicle in the best condition possible.
+- Deliver your recreation vehicle in the best condition possible.
 Your recreation vehicle must pass the dealer's pre-delivery inspection (PDI), including all systems tests.

-tion.
-Request that you read all warranty information and explain any provision not clearly understood.
-Ensure you receive the Warranty Packet.
-Your dealer can assist you in completing the OEM warranty cards or registrations, and locate any required component model or serial numbers.
-Complete and return the "Warranty Registration and Customer Delivery Form"

-to Jayco within 10 days of delivery to activate the applicable warranty coverage.
+Provide orientation of the recreation vehicle, its systems, components and operation. - Request that you read all warranty information and explain any provision not clearly understood. - Ensure you receive the Warranty Packet.
+Your dealer can assist you in completing the OEM warranty cards or registrations, and locate any required component model or serial numbers. - ☐ Complete and return the "Warranty Registration and Customer Delivery Form" to Jayco within 10 days of delivery to activate the applicable warranty coverage.